• Home

 Powell twice said he wasn’t sure it was sustainable.
 He began by admitting that the K-shaped economy concept was “clearly a thing” that the Fed was seeing in its data:

 “We hear about this a lot.
-If you listen to the earnings reports for consumer-facing companies that tend to deal with low- and moderate-income people, they’ll all say that we’re seeing people, tightening their belts, changing products that they buy, buying less, and that sort of thing.
+If you listen to the earnings reports for consumer-facing companies that tend to deal with low- and moderate-income people, they’ll all say that we’re seeing people tightening their belts, changing products that they buy, buying less, and that sort of thing.
 And so it’s clearly a thing.
 It’s also clearly a thing that, asset values—housing values and securities values are high, and they tend to be owned by people more at the higher end of the income and wealth.”

-“So as to how sustainable it is, I don’t know.
+And then he expressed his fears: “So as to how sustainable it is, I don’t know.
 Most of the consumption does happen by people who have more means.
 The top third accounts for way more than a third of the consumption, for example.
 So it’s a good question how sustainable that is.”

 Part of the Fed’s fear, Powell said in the context of a separate discussion about the labor market, is that job creation may be lower than the current data suggests.
-Powell admitted that the Fed had been partially flying blind on jobs data due to the government shutdown, which prevented the Bureau of Labor Statistics from conducting its surveys in the previous two months.
+Powell admitted that the Fed had been partially flying blind on jobs data owing to the government shutdown, which prevented the Bureau of Labor Statistics from conducting its surveys in the previous two months.

 “So the data may be distorted and not just—not just sort of more volatile, but distorted.
 And that’s really because data was not collected in October and half of November,” he said.